Oriental magpie: Taxonomy and systematics

-Like the other magpies, the Oriental magpie is a member of the large radiation of mainly Holarctic corvids, which also includes the typical crows and ravens (Corvus) nutcrackers (Nucifraga) and Old World jays.
+Like the other magpies, the Oriental magpie is a member of the large radiation of mainly Holarctic corvids, which also includes the typical crows and ravens (Corvus), the nutcrackers (Nucifraga), and the Old World jays.
 The long tail might be plesiomorphic for this group, as it is also found in the tropical Asian magpies (Cissa and Urocissa) as well as in most of the very basal corvids, such as the treepies.
-The unique black-and-white color pattern of the "monochrome" magpies is an autapomorphy.
+The unique black-and-white pattern of the "monochrome" magpies is an autapomorphy.